Making a complaint about the JFSC

-If you are a regulated business and you are not happy with your supervisory engagement, the best approach is to discuss it with your supervisor and, if necessary, escalate the matter to their manager.
+If you are a regulated business and you are not happy with your supervisory engagement, discuss it with your supervisor and, if necessary, escalate the matter to their manager.

 There are certain matters which members of the public, regulated businesses or other affected parties might want to complain about that we can't consider as complaints, including: